DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

 ### 4a.
 Submit

-Scroll down and accept the suggested field for the commit message `Create <filename>`, and choose `Create a new branch for this commit and start a pull request`.
-Click on `Propose new file`
+* If you are making the contribution through the browser, scroll down and accept the suggested field for the commit message `Create <filename>`, and choose `Create a new branch for this commit and start a pull request`.
+Click on `Propose new file`.
+* If you are making the contribution through the local copy on your computer, once you push the changes to your forked repository, click on the Compare & pull request button which will appear at the top in GitHub.

 You are taken to a new page where you can leave a comment about the file you are about to propose to add, and finally click on `Create Pull Request`

 ### 5a.
 Validate your submission